Ykauji/board-game-rest-api/README.md

    		 - Game with more than 4 GameSessions
    		 - Non-unique GameSession within Game
    		 - Other little things

+If you want to work on this:

+Important files/folders:
+- config/routes <- this is what directs the controllers
+- db <- handles all the database schema stuff, and seeding, if you want to alter the database, create migration here.
+- app/controllers <- where all the logic for the calls should be held.
+- app/models <- validation for models ie. "must have username" etc.
+- app/auth <- some helper classes for authentication <- one for JWT token and one for authorizing api requests.
+- app/lib <- some error handling, other classes can call these module methods to specify the error. json_web_token is actually for encrypting and decrypting the token using the secret sauce.

+Important Testing: main two files will be "spec" and "test".
+- spec : mostly self explanatory just checks the consistency of the models, controllers, requests etc.
+	- spec/factories : this basically seeds a random user to test against.
+We manipulate this to check for things like a User with no password or has a invalid username etc. and check if our tests catch this.
+PLEASE NOTE: Spec does not affect how the API works, it just makes tests to check consistency
+- spec/rails_helper : This is the main configuration file, ie. add dependencies and such here.
+- spec/spec_helper : lol I dont know what this does, also configuration though.

+File Structure:
+	- App : main folder where stuff happens ie. Controllers, Models etc.
+	-

 Rails Console Commands Test: